 Best Practices and Tools to Ensure Data Availability

 The key to ensuring data availability is often in how you store it.
 The following are techniques you can use to keep your data online.

 It is important to store backups of your data in a separate location, or in a distributed network.
 This ensures that if a storage component degrades or fails, you won’t lose the data permanently.
 You should frequently update your backups so you can restore the most recent versions of your data.

 Data Loss Prevention Tools

 Data Loss Prevention (DLP) tools help mitigate against data breaches and physical damage to your data center.
-They leverage cloud-based or third-party storage to provide the necessary redundancy to prevent data loss.
+They leverage cloud-based or third-party secure storage to prevent data loss.
 Some DLP tools include features such as monitoring, threat blocking, and forensic analysis.

 Object storage uses advanced erasure coding to ensure that data is always available.
 Erasure coding combines data with parity information and then splits or “shards” it and distributes it across the storage environment.
 This protects against component failure as you only need a subset of the shards to restore the data.

 Maintaining Data Availability with Cloudian

 Cloudian HyperStore is an on-prem, enterprise storage solution that uses a fully distributed architecture to eliminate single points of failure.
 It is compatible with the S3 API and provides a high level of data availability.